-- 16 weeks: three to eight weeks to be taken before childbirth and eight to 13 weeks after childbirth.
-It is obligatory to take the full period. - At the end of paid Maternity leave, mothers can take a further six months of unpaid Maternity leave (ücretsiz analık izni).
+- Sixteen weeks: three to eight weeks to be taken before childbirth and eight to 13 weeks after childbirth. - It is obligatory to take all the leave. - At the end of paid Maternity leave, mothers can take a further six months of unpaid Maternity leave (ücretsiz analık izni).